The Round Readiness Diagnostic: What Investors Actually Price When They Price a Round

 The first step is awareness.
 Most businesses are making significant investments in intangible assets every day — through R&D spending, marketing campaigns, employee training, and process improvements — without recognising these activities as strategic asset investments.

-By classifying these investments into clear categories (Technology, Brand & Marketing, Intellectual Property, Design, Human Capital, and Organisational Capital), businesses can begin to see the full picture of where their value comes from.
+By classifying these investments into clear categories (Technology, Brand & Marketing, Intellectual Property, Design, Human Capital, and Organizational Capital), businesses can begin to see the full picture of where their value comes from.

 A company spending £200K on employee training each quarter may not recognise this as building a Human Capital asset with compounding returns.
 By classifying it alongside Technology and Brand investments, the strategic picture becomes clear.

 The second step is measurement.
-Using frameworks like the Opagio Growth Platform, businesses can quantify the value of their intangible assets, track how investments in these assets impact productivity over time, and use this data to make better strategic decisions.
+Using Opagio Intangibles, businesses can quantify the value of their intangible assets, track how investments in these assets impact productivity over time, and use this data to make better strategic decisions.

 The businesses that thrive in the coming decade will be those that master the measurement and management of their intangible assets.
 In an economy where over 90% of value is intangible, this is not optional — it is essential.